 The foundation chose to invest significant time and resources into this work.
 It hired the Racial Equity Institute to host Racial Equity Matters training, presented by bi3, for its staff, which the foundation now offers to community organizations throughout Cincinnati.
 In the past two years, over 2,000 community members have attended these trainings.
 It hosted a board retreat focused on racial equity, which greatly helped build the acceptance and appetite for racial equity at the board level.
 And the foundation hired a firm to go out into the community to determine whether there was an appetite for this racial equity focus externally and whether the community foundation was the right organization to lead this movement.

 The feedback the foundation heard from the Cincinnati community aligned with its ongoing internal equity efforts.
 Greater Cincinnati Foundation was a well-known and respected organization, but the community felt that it still had work to do on the inside.
 It is now spending a lot of time working on racial equity from the inside out – everything from who works at the foundation, who its vendors are, and how a person feels when they walk into the foundation.
-In addition, all staff participate in monthly affinity groups by race, so those with shared identity can have a safe space to be vulnerable and tackle tough racial conversations.
-This internal work is one of the most important things it is doing.
+In addition, the foundation hosts staff affinity groups by race on a monthly basis.
+This allows the foundation to drill down on its racial equity mission, support its employees by racial composition, and creates a safe space to have courageous conversations.

 Currently, the community foundation continues to do its internal work while also stepping up and taking a leadership role in the community, partly in response to the murder of George Floyd that occurred in May 2020 in Minneapolis.
 The foundation set up a Racial Justice Fund to advance fairness and justice, with a critical focus on the systems that affect the Black community – specifically criminal, economic and social justice.
 It committed $5M over five years and has already distributed $1M in investments to six area nonprofits working on racial justice in Cincinnati.
 This year, the foundation appointed a Director, Racial Justice Fund to keep this progress moving forward.